• Skip to primary navigation

 I recommend having BOTH a local adventure list and an adventures away list.

-Should is a lame word because it implies feelings of guilt and shame.
+Quit saying “should” because it implies feelings of guilt and shame.

 What are your interests and talents?
+What do you want your dream life to look and feel like?

-Comparison is the thief of joy.
-Don’t allow comparison to keep you from becoming the best you!
+Don’t allow comparison with another person to keep you from becoming the best you!

 For example, cooking is not something that I’m naturally passionate about.

-When you are passionate about something the work doesn’t bother you as much.
-I put in A LOT of hours into this blog but it’s something that I LOVE and it motivates, intimidates, and challenges me all the time but it’s my passion.
+I put A LOT of hours into this blog, but it’s something that I LOVE!
+It motivates, intimidates, and challenges me all of the time, but it’s my passion.

 10. Set Goals BIG and small and share the experience with people you love when you can